 In AD 899 a small fortress was constructed.
 This was the beginning of the palace and fort complex of Alhambra.
-Mohammed ben Al-Ahmar, the Nasrid Emir of the Emirate of Granada, renovated and rebuilt the ruins after they’ve been ignored for years.
+Mohammed ben Al-Ahmar, the Nasrid Emir of the Emirate of Granada, renovated and rebuilt the ruins after they’d been ignored for years.
 He also built the current palace and walls.
-Yusuf I, Sultan of Granada converted it to a royal palace in 1333.
+Yusuf I, Sultan of Granada converted it into a royal palace in 1333.
 After the Christian Reconquista (reconquest) in 1492, it became the Royal Court of King Ferdinand and Queen Isabella.

 The Nasrid Palace – Alhambra’s main sight

 When purchasing your ticket you will have to choose the time you want to enter the main sights in Alhambra, the Palacios Nazaries (Nasrid Palaces).
-This is where the emirs had their official residence and were also the place for administrative and public business.
+This is where the emirs had their official residence and was also the place for administrative and public business.